I Finally Met with a CPA. Here’s What I Learned.

 On today’s episode of, “Katie posts about a situation that’s so niche, it’s unhelpful to almost everyone,” I present to you: My first meeting with a CPA!
+This blog post is intended to help guide you through your first meeting, and potentially surface some questions you might want to ask yours, too.

 I have a lot of #respect for CPAs because I am a personal tax code enthusiast, and I admire anyone who attempts to tackle it professionally.
 You can’t fake your way to a CPA – you have to know your shit.